 The aim is not complete comprehension; it is to expose yourself to as much authentic French as possible.

-Remember, we assimilate new vocabulary by being exposed to new words in a variety of contexts.
+Remember, we assimilate new vocabulary when we come across new words in a variety of contexts.

 You can't learn a new word just by seeing it once in a single text.
 You need to see it over and over again in context for it to start to stay in your long-term memory.